 Master of Science in Nursing (MSN) Family Nurse Practitioner (FNP)

 Admission to the program is based on an evaluation of demonstrated academic ability and professional experience.
 Successful completion of undergraduate courses in pathophysiology, pharmacology, health assessment, statistics, and research will be evaluated during the review of applications.
 Students enter the program at the beginning of Fall semester and may complete the 42 credit requirements within five semesters, including one Summer semester.

 The application deadline is January 15, 2023 for the class beginning Fall 2023.
 Late applications may be considered on a space-available basis.

 A candidate for admission must submit the following materials to the Office of Graduate Admissions:

-- Applicants to the FNP program are required to obtain necessary screening through a certified background check company as a part of their application.
-The applicant will agree to release all of the required information from the certified background check company to the Dean and Chair of the Admission and Progression Committee of the FNP nursing program.
+- Applicants to the FNP program will agree to release all of the required information from the certified background check company to the Dean and MSN: FNP Admissions Committee and Program Director.
 Both state and federal background checks must be free of criminal arrest history.
 If there is a criminal arrest history expungement must be completed prior to submission of the application.
 Drug test results must be negative.

 - Official transcripts from all colleges and universities attended showing proof of a baccalaureate degree earned from an accredited school of nursing, as well as a regionally accredited institution, with a cumulative GPA of 3.0 or higher.
 Transcripts or test scores are considered official when sent directly from the school or testing service.